SECURE PASSWORD AUTHENTICATION APPLIANCE

 The solution is to store data directly in the silicon.
 So Password Protect does not rely on passwords being hashed or encrypted.
 Nor does it utilize an operating system that can be flawed by vulnerabilities, and it does not rely on a key management system.
 It is immune to social engineering attacks over the internet because there are no administrator passwords or other mechanism susceptible to human error which can result in the extractions of credentials.

 SOLVING THE PROBLEM OF BULK IDENTITY THEFT

-Because you cannot read credentials from Password Protect or re-program it with malware to implement a backdoor read interface, it’s impossible to steal login credentials from a Password Protect appliance during a cyber-attack, eradicating the menace of bulk password theft over a network.
+Because you cannot read credentials from Password Protect or re-program it with malware to implement a backdoor read interface, it’s impossible to steal login credentials from a Password Protect appliance during a cyber-attack, eradicating the menace of bulk password theft over the internet.

-If companies such as Adobe, eBay, Yahoo or Ashley Madison had used Password Protect, then data breaches comprising millions of login credentials would never have happened.
+If companies such as Adobe, eBay, Yahoo or Ashley Madison had used Password Protect, then data breaches comprising millions of login credentials could not have happened.